Event Branding: The 2020 Guide

-The overall design of your event should marry your company and event brands.
+Different event types—like conferences and roadshows—may lend themselves to particular designs.
+Regardless of event type, overall design of your event should marry your company and event brands.
 All of the events that we have reference so far on this list do a great job of of this.
 But for now, let’s take a look at the online publication Social Media Examiner (SME) and their flagship event Social Media Marketing World (SMMW).

 SME has a rocking brand.
-Adventure, exploration, khaki—all of these and part and parcel of a user’s interaction with SME.
+Adventure, exploration, khaki—all of these are part and parcel of a user’s interaction with SME.
 Here’s a glimpse at their website.
 Notice how they are plugging SMMW at the top of the page.

 However your brand doesn’t have to be tropical to be strong.
 The analytics company, InsightSquared capitalized on their Boston roots by hosting their first user conference at Fenway Park: